ACT / SRO / Community Policing

 “The mission of the Norton Opioid Prevention and Education collaborative is to utilize a multidisciplinary approach with community members and leaders to strategically plan for prevention, awareness and education programs to end opioid abuse within the community.”

 During February 2016, the Norton Police Department started developing the Norton Opioid Prevention and Education Collaborative, now referred to as NOPE.
 This collaborative was created to help combat the ongoing opiate epidemic and involves members from the police department, fire department, veteran’s office, town managers office, substance abuse professionals, the school department, health department and members of the community.
 The group met for the first time on April 5, 2016 and has met continuously since.
-COVID 19 limited our ability to have in person meeting and presentations.
-We are working towards new speakers in 2023 including Corey’s Cause and Hidden in Plain Sight.
+We look forward to utilize opiate settlement funds to assist the community.

 Drug Take Back

-We have also participated in the DEA drug take back day in spring and fall of 2022.
+We have also participated in the DEA drug take back day in spring and fall of 2025.
 During the week of the DEA drug take back, we have set up appointments for both 120 West Main Street and the Senior Center to take back medication from individuals who are unable to drop medication off at the police station.
 This has been a successful program and we have received positive feedback from residents who were appreciative of our efforts to combat prescription drug abuse.
-In 2022 there were over 430 pounds of unused or expired prescription medication taken in.

 As mentioned in the introduction, POP is a policing strategy that involves the identification and analysis of specific crime and disorder problems within the community.
 After these problems are identified, officers can develop effective and nontraditional response strategies.
 When repeat calls for service are seen or problems arise, the POP team is tasked with follow up to assist with resources that diminish the calls and address the underlying issues.